-3.3 Knowledge of Types of STIs
+3.3 Knowledge about Types of STIs

 The conventional STIs include Gonorrhea, Syphilis, Cancroids, Herpes Genitalis, Chlamydia infection etc. Figure 1 shows the distribution of knowledge of STIs according to types among the respondents.
-The figure showed that the most known types of STIs among the respondents were Gonorrhea and Syphilis.
-The least known STI was cancroids, which accounted for 25%.
-The findings support the result from a study on refugees in Ogun state, Nigeria, which showed that the most known STI was Gonorrhea [19].
+The figure showed that the most known types of STIs among the 87.4% (Table 2) respondents were Gonorrhea and Syphilis while the least known STI was cancroids, which accounted for 25% (Figure 1).